solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 --------------

-Generic code is often slow code with a lot of control flow overhead to handle the various options that the generic path requires.
-One useful technique is to specialize functions for commonly used patterns, and then select which function variant to run based on the current operation in hand.
-This is effectively a form of loop hoisting - pulling decisions up to an earlier point in the stack.
+Generic code is often slow code with a lot of control flow overhead to handle the various options that the generic path supports.
+One useful technique is specializing functions for commonly used patterns, and then selecting which function variant to run based on the current operation in hand.
+This is effectively a form of manual loop hoisting - pulling decisions up to an earlier point in the stack.

-This has an overhead in terms of performance, as you will have higher i-cache pressure due to the larger code size.
-The gain from specialization needs to be higher than the loss of increased cache pressure, or performance will drop.
+This has an overhead in terms of performance, as you will have higher instruction cache pressure due to the larger code size, so the gain from specialization needs to be higher than the loss due to cache misses.

 In addition, developers will have a higher future maintenance cost to handle as there are now multiple variants to test and maintain.
-Therefore only apply this technique where the specialization provides a significant reduction in code path complexity and is used with relatively high frequency.
+Therefore, only apply this technique where the specialization provides a significant reduction in code path complexity and is used with relatively high frequency.

-For astcenc there are two major classes of specialization which are used widely throughout the codec:
+For astcenc there are two main specializations that are used widely throughout the codec:

 * Separate compressor passes for 1 and 2 weight planes.
 * Separate compressor passes undecimated (1 weight per texel) and decimated